-In the "Users and Groups" management area of the Central Management Console (CMC), you can specify the details required for a user to access Data Services.
-In addition to creating a user, you must also grant the user access to any repositories needed.
+In the Users and Groups management area of the Central Management Console (CMC), you can specify the details required for a user to access Data Services.
+In addition to creating a user account, you must also grant the user access to any repositories they need to work with.

 By default, the Data Services installation program does not create any user accounts.
-You can use the CMC to create new users, or assign existing users to the Data Services group accounts.
+You can use the CMC to create new user accounts, or assign existing user accounts to the Data Services group accounts.

-For detailed information about creating user accounts, see "Managing Enterprise and general accounts" in the SAP BusinessObjects BI Platform Administrator's Guide or the SAP BusinessObjects Information Platform Services Administrator's Guide.
+For detailed information about creating user accounts, see "Managing Enterprise and general accounts" in the SAP BusinessObjects BI Platform Administrator Guide or the SAP BusinessObjects Information Platform Services Administrator Guide.

-Managing security settings for repositories in the CMC
+Managing security settings for repositories in the CMC [page 44]